ansible-collections/community.vmware/docs/community.vmware.vmware_custom_attribute_manager_module.rst

 -----

 .. note::
-   - You need to run the task two times if you want to remove all LAGs and change the support mode to 'basic'
    - All modules requires API write access and hence is not supported on a free ESXi license.